Product development (textiles)

 Product development in the context of textiles means developing and manufacturing new products that meet the requirements of serviceability as per user and target market while taking care of timelines, sell-ability, and profitability.
 It could be a new product altogether or an improvement or modification to an existing company's or a competitor's product.
 Product development involves many experts with specialist skills, from identifying product attributes to knowing how to make the product to fulfil consumer expectations.

 Serviceability and performance

 The term "serviceability" refers to a textile product's ability to meet the needs of consumers.
 The emphasis is on knowing the target market and matching the needs of the target market to the product's serviceability.
 Aesthetics, durability, comfort and safety, appearance retention, care, environmental impact, and cost are the serviceability concepts employed in structuring the material.Likewise "performance" refers to the way a textile, textile component, or textile product responds to specific conditions or elements.

 Objectives

-According to Michael Porter, the market is influenced by five driving forces:buyers (changing needs of the buyers), suppliers, new entrants, substitute products, and rivalries.
+According to Michael Porter, the market is influenced by five driving forces:buyers (changing needs of the buyers), suppliers, new entrants, substitute products, and rivalry.
 The competitive intensity is determined by these five forces.
 Porter believes that a market can be transformed by the entry of new players or the introduction of substitute products.
 This emphasizes the critical nature of actual innovation in reclaiming a market leadership position.